Melchior Broederlam: Dijon panels

-Probably his only surviving paintings (as opposed to painted carvings) are the two outsides of the wings for a well-documented carved altarpiece by Jacques de Baerze commissioned by Philip for the charterhouse of Champmol near Dijon, which Broederlam completed in 1399, also gilding and painting the wood carvings inside.
+Probably his only surviving paintings (as opposed to painted carvings) are the two outsides of the wings for a well-documented carved altarpiece, the Crucifixion Altarpiece, by Jacques de Baerze, commissioned by Philip for the charterhouse of Champmol near Dijon, which Broederlam completed in 1399, also gilding and painting the wood carvings inside.
 This is now in the Musée des Beaux-Arts de Dijon, as is another altarpiece from the same commission, for which he gilded and painted the carved figures; he had apparently also painted outside panels for this, but they are lost.
 Guild rules usually mandated that carving and painting were performed by members of different guilds.

 Broederlam's use of oil paint had a strong impact on the painters of the following generation, including Robert Campin and Jan van Eyck.
 Both panels include two scenes, with an extensive landscape, and look into pavilion-like buildings in a manner derived from Italy.
 Although the perspective is far from fully developed, light and shadow are used to create a sense of depth in a very advanced fashion, and the realistic depiction of Saint Joseph was to become characteristic of Netherlandish painting.
 Although the skies are painted in gold in the Dijon panels, a flying hawk in one shows they are intended as real space.
 The buildings in the Annunciation combine Romanesque and Gothic areas, probably intended to contrast the Old and New Testaments, in a visual metaphor that was to become characteristic of Eyckian painting.
 The panels contain much of the contemporary International Gothic but also "announce a new world of naturalism and disguised symbolism that will be further refined in the works of his successors in the Netherlands."